Texas Holdem Terms

 Top Two

-The highest two pairs available based on the community cards.
+The highest two pairs available based on the community cards are the top two.

 Tournament

-A type of poker where players buy-in for chips and compete until there’s only one player left who is the winner.
+A tournament is a type of poker match where players buy in for chips and compete until there’s only one player left.

 Trips